Area Status: Temporarily Closed

 This trail is one of the most popular trails in Badger Creek Wilderness.
 It is usually best to hike during the period of June-September.
-This trail makes an excellent backpack route as there are more than a dozen campsites along the trail; also you come across many different forest types.
+This trail makes an excellent backpack route as an out and back route to Badger Lake; also you come across many different forest types.
 From oak thickets to sub alpine fir meadows at Badger Lake.
 Visitors can try to catch small rainbow trout in Badger Creek, as it runs along the entire length of the trail.
 Large natural rock formations are along the lower section of this trail.

 Trail is maintained yearly.
-The badger Creek trail travels from oak and pine woods at Bonney Crossing to Badger Creek Trailhead on a high saddle above Badger Lake.
+The Badger Creek trail travels from oak and pine woods at Bonney Crossing to Badger Creek Trailhead on a high saddle above Badger Lake.
 The route stays relatively close to Badger Creek, crossing numerous streams along the way.
+Sections of this trail are maintained by the Hood River chapter of the Backcountry Horsemen.

 Link to Trail Description and Map (PDF File)